PolRF/LM/README.md

 - [x] Combine the `Head` and `MultiHeadAttention` into one class that processes all the heads in parallel, treating the heads as another batch dimension.
 - [x] Take a look to Flash Attention (https://arxiv.org/pdf/2205.14135.pdf)
 - [x] Implement RoPE
+- [x] Implement weight sharing between token embedding and the last lm_head layer
-- [ ] Improve the RoPE implementation to apply the rotation to both the queries and keys at the same time
+- [x] Improve the RoPE implementation to apply the rotation to both the queries and keys at the same time
 - [ ] Research (and implement?) weight tying (https://arxiv.org/pdf/1608.05859.pdf)
 - [ ] Implement "model surgery to decrease the block size"
 - [x] Scale the model to visualize better the improvements